irysius/daisyfeuss/README.md

 3. Continue being awesome

 ### Getting dependency updates
-1. Ensure you have the latest code.
+1. Ensure you have pulled the latest code into your local project
-2. Run `$ npm install && bower install` to download your updates
+2. Run `$ npm install && bower install` to download your dependencies and updates